OpenClinica/OpenClinica/docs/manuals/investigator-manual.md

 Every now and then you may want to change attributes of an Event, for example the Start-date.
 You do this by clicking in the Subject Matrix on the Event you want to change.
 In the floating window that appears, click on "View/Enter Data".
 The screen "Enter or Validate Data for CRFs in [CRF-name]" appears.
 Click on the pencil-icon or on the link "Edit Study Event" in the upper right corner.

 You can now change Location and Start and Stop date.
 You also have the option to change the status of an Event.
-This will be discussed in more detail in section [19](#--refheading--429-727116019) [The status of a CRF and of an Event](#--refheading--429-727116019).
+This will be discussed in more detail in section [The status of a CRF and of an Event](#the-status-of-a-crf-and-of-an-event).

 # Data-entry: required fields and error-messages

 In a CRF all required fields are indicated with a red asterisk.

 If you try to save a CRF by clicking the Save -button and not all required fields are filled in,  the message "There are issue(s) with your submission.
 The data has NOT been saved.
 See below for details." appears, plus the message "Missing data in a required field."
 If the data is available, you can enter it and save the data by clicking Save.

 If the data is and will not be available you will have to make a Note/Discrepancy.
 You do this by clicking by clicking the flag-icon, to the right of the input field.
 A new window will appear, "Add Discrepancy Note".
 The Subject is displayed, the Item concerned and the type of Discrepancy.
 In this case it is a "Failed Validation Check".
 In "Description" you provide a reason, for example "forgot to ask."
 Now click on Submit.
 Close the window and click on Save in the CRF screen.
 Now the data will be saved and the following message appears: "Your data has been saved.
 You may continue entering/editing data now or return at a later time."

 The Study Coordinator or the Monitor can reply to your Discrepancy Note.
 In that case the status will change from "New" to "Updated".
-More about this will be discussed in section [Discrepancies: filtering by status, type, Event, Subject](#--refheading--456-2139846958).
-[Discrepancies: filtering by status, type, Event, Subject](#--refheading--456-2139846958).
+More about this will be discussed in section [Discrepancies: filtering by status, type, Event, Subject](#discrepancies-filtering-by-status-type-event-subject).

 You follow the same procedure if you get the message that your input is out of range.
 For example a Subject weighs 155 kilo, and on entering this, the message "Please provide a weight between 45 and 150 kg." appears.